Kelviin28/Data-Science-Projects/README.md

 # Data-Science-Projects
 Hey there, these are the list of projects completed in my journey of Data Science that involves Big Data Technologies, Data Analytics, Machine Learning and Cloud Computing.
-I am looking forward to networking with experienced individuals and adding more contents to enhance my analytical skills and to further boost my profile.
+I am looking forward to networking with experienced individuals and adding more contents to enhance my analytical skills and to further boost my competency in this domain.